Injury Claim Deadlines

 Deadlines to Bring a Claim

-With some exceptions (such as if the injured person is a minor or is incapacitated), here are the deadlines which generally apply to personal injury cases in Colorado (for more accurate information about your specific case, please consult an attorney):
+With some exceptions (such as if the injured person is a minor or is incapacitated), here are the deadlines that generally apply to personal injury cases in Colorado (for more accurate information about your specific case, please consult an attorney):

 Personal Injury.
 The general limitations period for personal injury cases is two years.
 However, if the personal injury involves a car, truck, motorcycle, or other type of motor vehicle, the deadline to file a lawsuit is three years.